advaithm582/canvas-desktop/README.md

 better at DSA, but why take the risk if it is all implrmrnted in GLib already - don't reinvent the wheel.

+## Dependencies
+> This is work in progress and is subject to change anytime.
+Commands here may
+> not work and could brick your system if you don't know what you are doing!
+* GLib 2.74.6
+* cJSON 1.7.15

+Install it with:
+`sudo apt install libglib2.0-dev libcjson-dev`

 ## Roadmap
 This project aims to first create a "library" of functions that can be used to access Canvas data for students.
 This can be considered as a canvas SDK for C.